For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Active home listings in your neighborhood are significant because they are your main competition.
 The next house to sell in your neighborhood will probably be the best one.
 How do you make your house the best home to sell next?
 What are new construction homes selling for in your area?
 You'll need to know what's going on in your market to effectively get the most money for your home.

-Study All Sold Properties
+Analyze All Sold Properties

 Also, notice how many days each home took to sell.
 What made each home sell in that amount of time?
 Were there any price drops during that time?